-6. Introduction of production logbooks or stowage plans
+6. Introduction of Production Logbooks or Stowage Plans

-Proposals were presented from Canada (Working Paper 92/19) and the European Community (Working Paper 92/27).
+Proposals were presented from Canada (Working Paper 92/19) and the EEC (Working Paper 92/27).
 As a result of deliberations and consultations among delegations agreement was reached on the basic responses for the Fisheries Commission (Annex 5).

-7. Introduction of one uniform mesh size, irrespective of material
+7. Introduction of One Uniform Mesh Size, Irrespective of Material

-Proposals were presented from Canada (Working Paper 92/19), Denmark (in respect of the Faroe Islands and Greenland) (Working Paper 92/30), and the European Community (Working Paper 92/28).
+Proposals were presented from Canada (Working Paper 92/19), Denmark (Working Paper 92/30), and the EEC (Working Paper 92/28).
 As a result of deliberations and consultations among delegations agreement was reached on the basic responses for the Fisheries Commission (Annex 6).